 Main type of call used a hard junior leather cricket ball (school years 5-8) or adult sized leather cricket ball (years 9+).
 Soft balls such as tennis balls will often also be used for some activities.

 Bring own balls, bats and full protective kit (well fitting helmet with no missing parts, leg pads, gloves and abdo-guard) to all sessions.

 Important note for new players about summer term places

 Unfortunately, we are unable to guarantee a place in the upcoming summer term for all new players who book into one of our autumn or spring term courses.
 Summer term places are limited.
 They are initially bookable by parents of players who played the previous summer term.
 Remaining places are then available to parents of players who have booked into our autumn or spring courses this year, but on a first come, first serve basis until squads are full.

 Cricket is not a risk-free activity

 By booking with 360 Cricket you are accepting that there is a risk of injury to your child while taking part in cricket.

 Covid-19 risk mitigation

-The ECB released new guidance for indoor cricket on 18 Sept.
+The ECB released new guidance for indoor cricket in Dec 2020.
 Please ensure you and your children are familiar with the summary below before booking and attending our training sessions.

 We expect players and parents to adhere strictly to Covid-19 guidelines.